owldance/hootNAS/documentation/README.md

 # hootNAS - Documentation

+1. Development
-* [Getting started](/documentation/getstarted.md) - Get up and running in no time, also contains the current status of the project.
+    - [Getting started](/documentation/getstarted.md) - Get up and running
+    resonably quickly.

+2. General concepts
-* [ZFS concepts](./zfs-concepts.md) - A brief introduction to ZFS concepts and definition of terms.
+    - [ZFS concepts](./zfs-concepts.md) - A brief introduction to ZFS concepts and definition of terms.

+2. The hootNAS operating system
-* [hootOS](/hoot-os/README.md) - The hootNAS operating system, on which the hootNAS software runs.
+    - [hootOS](/hoot-os/README.md) - on which the hootNAS software runs.

+3. hootNas software
-* [Web server](/webserver/README.md) - The hootNAS webserver, which serves the hootNAS webapp and api.
+    - [Web server](/webserver/README.md) - The hootNAS webserver, which serves
+    the hootNAS webapp and api.
-* [Web app](/webapp/README.md) - The hootNAS webapp, which is the user interface to the hootNAS software.
+    - [Web app](/webapp/README.md) - The hootNAS webapp, which is the user interface.
-* [Web API](/webapi/README.md) - The hootNAS API, which is the interface to the hootNAS software.
+    - [Web API](/webapi/README.md) - The hootNAS API, which is the interface to the api.
-* [hootNAS bash scripts](/scripts/README.md) - Various bash scripts used by the hootNAS software.
+    - [Scripts](/scripts/README.md) - Bash scripts used by the
+    hootNAS software.
+    - [Database](/db/README.md) - The state management database

-## Concepts
+## Writing documentation

 The documentation consist of two types of information, code comments, using [JSDoc](https://jsdoc.app/index.html) format for